Consortium on Forced Migration, Displacement and Education

 The work of Vassar Refugee Solidarity has led to the creation of a Consortium of like-minded Liberal Arts Colleges (Vassar, Bard/Annandale, Bard/Berlin, Bennington, and Sarah Lawrence Colleges) to utilize our respective institutional strengths.

-- In December, 2016, the Consortium received a $135,000 grant from the Mellon Foundation to develop a robust course sequence, as well as a set of interventional practices, to educate students and allow them to be engaged actors in what will be a challenge for decades to come.
+- In December 2016, the Consortium received a $135,000 Planning Grant from the Andrew W. Mellon Foundation to develop a shared Minor in Forced Migration Studies, as well as a set of interventional practices, to educate students and empower them to be engaged actors in this unprecedented global challenge.

-- For this purpose, Vassar College and Vassar Refugee Solidarity have also received a $20,000 grant from the Alliance for the Advancement of the Liberal Arts
+- For this purpose, Vassar College and Vassar Refugee Solidarity also received a $20,000 grant from the Alliance for the Advancement of the Liberal Arts in 2017.

 - In July 2018, the Consortium submitted a proposal to the Andrew W. Mellon Foundation for a four year Implementation Grant to create such a curriculum.
 On September 10, 2018, the Andrew W. Mellon Foundation awarded the Consortium a $2.5 Million Grant.